prebid/prebid-server-java/docs/code-style.md

 String ENDPOINT_URL = "https://test-endpoint.url";
 ```

-#### Bidder functional tests
+#### Bidder smoke tests

-Along with regular unit-tests bidder's writer should provide functional (historically we call them `integration`) tests.
+Along with regular unit-tests bidder's writer should provide smoke (historically we call them `integration`) tests.
 Those tests are located at `src/test/java/org/prebid/server/it` folder.

-The idea behind the functional bidder test is to verify PBS can start up with supplied bidder configuration and to check
+The idea behind the smoke bidder test is to verify PBS can start up with supplied bidder configuration and to check the
-the simplest basic happy-path scenario which bidder code should do.
-Thus, the OpenRTB `JSON` request file (see the
+simplest basic happy-path scenario which bidder code should do.
+Thus, the OpenRTB `JSON` request file (see the examples
-examples in `src/test/resources/org/prebid/server/it/openrtb2` folder)
+in `src/test/resources/org/prebid/server/it/openrtb2` folder)
 might contain exactly single bidder under testing and one impression with single media type.

 ```json